Xila-Project/Old_documentation/source/Software reference/Modules/Clipboard.md

 ## 👓 Overview

-This module allows to copy and paste data between softwares.
+`Clipboard` allows to copy and paste data between softwares.

 :::{warning}
 Be careful, the clipboard is shared between all softwares and no check is done on the content.
 Never trust the clipboard content.